Home>Accessories>Mulch Fabrics

 In some cases, mulch is also used to protect soil and/or the crowns or tubers of perennial plants from frost in winter.

-Mulch made from organic material has the added advantage of slowly decaying and feeding the soil.
+Mulch made from organic material is best, slowly decaying and feeding the soil.

-But even inorganic mulch like woven polypropylene sheets, or gravel, improves soil fertility by keeping it moist: dry soil is infertile, by definition.
+But inorganic mulch like woven polypropylene sheets, or gravel, is more practical in some situations (such as farm hedges), and still improves soil fertility by keeping it moist: dry soil is infertile, by definition.

 Does Organic Matter need to be Well Rotted to use as Mulch?